 Instructions

 - Blend all ingredients (except the ice) in a high-speed blender for 1 minute.
+Add maple syrup if you like it sweet like traditional Gatorade.
+No need to blend or strain the blue lemon-limeade or apple cider flavor (just stir/whisk).

 - Pour the drink through a mini strainer over a glass filled with ice.
 Fill to the top, then use a glass straw to stir and chill.
 Enjoy immediately!
 See the notes in this recipe card below and see the full blog post write up above this recipe card for why these ingredients help with proper hydration and energy.